storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 ## Genesis

 The story genesis allocation will consist of 1 billion tokens, distributed among ecosystem participants, the foundation, investors, and the core team.
-Tokens for investors, the core team, and a portion of those of the foundation and ecosystem will start out locked.
+Please refer this document for the detailed [Token Distribution](https://www.story.foundation/blog/introducing-ip).

 ## Locked vs Unlocked tokens